 - Stock Sound Effects: Unusually, instead of Treg Brown's classic Warner Bros. sound effects, the show makes very heavy use of the Hanna-Barbera sound effects, sort of similar to the late '60s Looney Tunes shorts.

 - Vitriolic Best Buds: Bugs and Squeaks.
-The two routinely act like jerks towards each other but whenever trouble rears its head they are quick act together to solve the problem.
+The two routinely act like jerks towards each other, but whenever trouble rears its ugly head, they are quick to act together to solve the problem.

 - Wham Episode: "Misjudgement Day" ends with a Sequel Hook that has whoever sent a robot that was programmed to see through his tricks from the future to destroy Bugs vowing that this is just the beginning with said mysterious character being Michigan J. Frog.

 - Yet Another Christmas Carol: "The Legend of Burrito Monday".